alexdrymonitis/neuralnet/README.md

 Example 05-accelerometer_input.pd uses a mobile app to send accelerometer values via OSC.

 All external objects used in the examples can be installed via the deken plugin (Help->Find externals).

+Log:
+-Fixes crash on Windows with the set_activation_function() message that took A_FLOAT and A_SYMBOL as arguments, which apparently in Windows is not possible.

 Written by Alexandros Drymonitis